Sonic the Hedgehog 2: Post-release

-Aftermath

 Naka refused to develop another Sonic game if he had to work with the Americans again.
 When Atari veteran Roger Hector became the division's head, STI split into two teams: the Japanese developers led by Naka, and the American developers.
-The Japanese team started working Sonic the Hedgehog 3 in January 1993; it was conceived as an isometric game that used the Sega Virtua Processor chip, but was retooled to reuse the Sonic 2 game engine after it became apparent that the chip would not be finished in time.
+The Japanese team started working on Sonic the Hedgehog 3 in January 1993; it was conceived as an isometric game that used the Sega Virtua Processor chip, but was retooled to reuse the Sonic 2 game engine after it became apparent that the chip would not be finished in time.
 Many of Sonic 2's unused concepts were incorporated into Sonic 3 and the next game, Sonic & Knuckles, including the Hidden Palace level.
 Like their predecessors, Sonic 3 and Sonic & Knuckles were critical and commercial successes when they were released in 1994.

 While the Japanese worked on Sonic 3, the American team developed the spin-off Sonic Spinball (1993), a pinball game commissioned after Sega's research determined that Casino Night Zone was one of the most popular levels in Sonic 2.
-Following the completion of Sonic & Knuckles, Yasuhara quit, citing differences with Naka, and went on to develop games for Sega of America.
-Naka returned to Japan with developer Takashi Iizuka to work with Sonic Team, and was reunited with Ohshima.
+Following the completion of Sonic & Knuckles, Naka returned to Japan with Iizuka to work with Sonic Team, and was reunited with Ohshima.
+Yasuhara, citing differences with Naka, stayed to develop games for Sega of America.
 A concept developed during Sonic 2's production formed the basis of the Sonic Team game Nights into Dreams, released for the Sega Saturn in 1996.
 The American team developed Comix Zone (1995), The Ooze (1995), Die Hard Arcade (1996) with Sega AM1, and Sonic X-treme, which was canceled in 1996.
 STI was disbanded in late 1996 as a result of changes in management at Sega of America.
-Meanwhile, Cerny worked with Sony Interactive Entertainment and helped create the PlayStation franchises Crash Bandicoot and Spyro the Dragon.
+Meanwhile, Cerny worked with Sony Interactive Entertainment and helped create the PlayStation franchises Crash Bandicoot and Spyro.
 Cerny and Yasuhara remained friends and reunited to work with Naughty Dog on the Jak and Daxter series in the 2000s.